Page updated 10th May 2016

 During the cholera outbreak of 1832, thirteen inhabitants from the street died, including two from a nearby court.
 Although it was water from dipping the leats that was contaminated with the cholera bacteria, local wells were becoming polluted, and in December 1877, the Sanitary Committee considered a report that the water from a well in the street was unwholesome.
 A sample was analysed and it was found to be unfit for use; the well was closed and filled.

-An interesting incident between a posse of eight policemen and a Salvation Army band occurred in Friernhay Street in 1884.
-Complaints had been received by the police from residents of Friernhay Street, regarding the noise the Salvationists made when passing in procession up the street.
-Eight policemen were stationed at the entrance to Friernhay Street and when the Salvationists arrived from their open-air service, a serious mélee took place.
+An interesting incident between a posse of eight policemen and a Salvation Army band occurred in the street in 1884.
+Complaints had been received by the police from residents of the street, regarding the noise the Salvationists made when passing in procession up the street.
+Eight policemen were stationed at the entrance to the street–when the Salvationists arrived from their open-air service, a serious mélee took place between them.

 In November 1891, a severe gale damaged much of Exeter.
 A chimney was blown over and crashed through a roof of a house in the street, causing damage estimated at £20 to Mr Henry Powell's property.

 AJW Motorcycles manufactured motorcycles in Friernhay Street.
 Arthur John Wheaton, of the printers, started the company in 1926 from workshops adjacent to the print works.

 In May 1939, before the outbreak of war, public lectures were given at the A.R.P.
 Training Centre in Friernhay Street.
 Two lectures covered respectively, 'A.R.P. in the Home' and 'The Relationship of Air Raid Wardens' Service to A.R.P. in Business Premises'.